mhoyer/redux-typed-ducks/README.md

 ### Use it with Angular 2 and @ngrx/store

-Due to injection capabilities of Angular 2 you might use the results of ```createDispatchedActions()``` in conjunction with an provider.
-Thus, you'll have your actions availble in place on your components and it's easy to mock them when writing tests.
+Due to injection capabilities of Angular 2 we might use the results of ```createDispatchedActions()``` in conjunction with a provider.
+Thus, we'll have our actions available in our components and it's easy to mock them when writing tests.

 ## TODO
 A possible example may look like this: